About the Service

-This content management system offering is based on the Drupal 8 software and is hosted on the Acquia Cloud Site Factory service.
+This content management system offering is based on the Drupal 9 software and is hosted with Pantheon, a cloud based service.
 It provides an easy way for users across campus to manage their own websites.
 No coding knowledge is necessary.
 It also allows University Communications to oversee the brand and make a consistent browsing experience across all websites.

 The technical overview

-UCR’s Drupal environment is hosted by a 3rd party platform called Acquia Site Factory.
-Each site within Site Factory all share the exact same codebase, meaning that all sites are running from a single build of Drupal at its core.
+UCR’s Drupal environment is hosted by a 3rd party platform called Pantheon.
+Campus Web Solutions oversees the code base, which gets pushed to all sites.
+This ensures all sites have the same basic structure and modules.
 The individual databases are what keeps the sites separate and unique.
 UCR leveraged this approach to ensure rolling out bug fixes and new enhancements to Drupal could be done simultaneously and as seamless as possible with the flexibility for certain sites to introduce unique modules (pending approval).

-Because of this, the site offering of Drupal, hosted through Acquia Site Factory, is considered a 'closed system'.
+The site offering of Drupal is considered a 'closed system'.
 This means that the data it queries from databases is local only, and not open to allow direct connections to other database sources.
 This isn’t a limitation of Drupal itself, but a policy set by ITS in that all Drupal development done is focused around the campus as a whole, generally not for specific departments or specific sites.

 - Free to use service

 - A variety of content types